msruncode/msruncode/README.md

 - 👋 Hi, I’m @msruncode. call me mike.
 - 👀 I’m interested in python coding, machine learning, reinforced larning.
 - 🌱 I’m currently learning coding and looking foward to meeting people w/ similar interts.
-- 💞️ I’m looking to collaborate on joint developement projects for application in finacial analysis.
+- 💞️ I’m looking to collaborate on joint coding projects in the field of finacial analysis.
 - 📫 How to reach me: ms.run.code [at] gmail com

 <!---